Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 1. For-loop of the elements in the _labware_wells_name_ list
 	1. Yield the element of the list

+## `give_me_optimal_pipette`

+### Objective

+A function that will return the optimal pipette for the given volume.

+If it is a greater volume than the maximum pipette volume, it will return the pipette that will give the minimal amount of movements to transfer the volume.

+If none of the pipettes attached can pick the volume, the function will raise an error.

+### Tested systems

+Opentrons OT-2

+### Requirements

+* NotSuitablePipette custom exception (included in the file)

+### Input
+3 inputs are needed:
+1. **aVolume** (_float_): volume that wants to be picked with the given pipettes

+   For example:

+       50
+2. **pipette_r** (_opentrons.protocol_api.instrument_context.InstrumentContext_): attached right pipette.
+If not provided will be established as None

+   For example:

+       P20 Single-Channel GEN2 on right mount
+3. **pipette_l** (_opentrons.protocol_api.instrument_context.InstrumentContext_): attached left pipette.
+If not provided will be established as None

+   For example:

+       P1000 Single-Channel GEN2 on left mount

+### Output
+* Pipette selected to handle the _aVolume_
+* Exception in case there is no suitable pipette for the _aVolume_

+### Summary of functioning
+1. Check that there is a pipette attached

+   **No pipette attached**
+	1. Raise an exception

+   **1 Pipette attached and can aspirate _aVolume_**
+	1. Return the pipette

+   **2 pipettes attached**

+   1. Check if the pipettes can handle _aVolume_

+      _Both pipettes can handle aVolume_

+      1. Check which pipette has the higher minimum volume and return that pipette

+      _Only 1 pipette can handle aVolume_

+      1. Return pipette that can handle _aVolume_

+      _No pipette can handle aVolume_

+      1. Raise NotSuitablePipette exception

+   **Other situation**

+   1. Raise NotSuitablePipette exception

 ## `mixing_eppendorf_15`

 ### Objective